 The IOTA Foundation’s mission was to nurture the project towards maturity by developing the open-source tech stack of IOTA from core software to developer tooling to user-facing solutions and to help get them adopted by working with industry partners.
 As a regulated German non-profit foundation, the IOTA Foundation was perfectly positioned to lead the adoption of IOTA by helping to educate entire industries about the potential of blockchains and convince large companies to partner with the Foundation on new use cases, Proof of Concepts, and solutions built on IOTA.

-Since its founding, the IOTA Foundation and its purpose have evolved significantly, with its focus expanding and shifting with the improving technology stack and the changing needs, requirements, and opportunities offered by the market.
-Today, the IOTA Foundation counts some 171 team members distributed across six departments (Engineering, Research, Market Adoption, Communications, Operations, Legal & Regulatory Affairs).
+Since its founding, the IOTA Foundation and its purpose have evolved significantly, with its focus expanding and shifting with the improving technology stack and the changing needs and opportunities offered by the market.
+Today, the IOTA Foundation counts some 171 team members distributed across six departments (Engineering, Research, Market Adoption, Communications, Operations, and Legal & Regulatory Affairs).

 One thing is clear: IOTA will only succeed if we have a thriving ecosystem of stakeholders composed of enthusiasts, builders, startups, and large corporations, which are invested in the success of IOTA.
-The entire stack of IOTA from core software, developer tooling, and Layer 2 solutions to frameworks, solutions, and products, needs to be built and maintained by an ecosystem of independent teams and organizations.
-The governance of IOTA should be fully decentralized, with no single entity being in full control yielding powers over every aspect of the protocol and its application.
+The entire stack of IOTA – from core software, developer tooling, and Layer 2 solutions to frameworks, solutions, and products – needs to be built and maintained by an ecosystem of independent teams and organizations.
+The governance of IOTA should be fully decentralized, with no single entity being in full control and wielding power over every aspect of the protocol and its application.